luanacheda/CommonVoice-Whisper/README.md

 ## 1 - Get 1000 random mp3 files from the italian common voice data:

-Python script to select 1000 random mp3 audio files
+Python script to select 1000 random mp3 audio files:
 * take_1000_random_mp3_validated.py
 * take_1000_random_mp3_invalidated.py

 To get the result the following files are needed:
 * clips folder with all the mp3 data (downloaded from common voice italian)

-Output:
+Output files of the 2 python scripts:
 * clips_folder_1000_randomized_invalidated with 1000 invalidated mp3 files in it
 * clips_folder_1000_randomized_validated with 1000 validated mp3 files in it